What is backhaul rate?

 Multiply the truck driver’s hourly rate by the length of time needed to complete the trip.
 The truck averages 60 mph.
 The 680-mile trip will take about 11 hours (680 / 60 = 11.33).
 If the driver pay rate is $12 per hour, the cost for the driver is $132 (11 x 12 = 132).

-See also What can you claim for relocation expenses?
+See also What is relocation mobility?

 What is the average cost per mile for trucking?